OverealDev/3MTech/README.md

 https://is.vu.lt/pls/klevas/am$lpd_adm_app.public_view_lpd_sandas?p_sarasas_id=161394CD4F64F8B6ACF5F4559704AA3F5EEC345680461531

--Class 9
+Class:
--Name: Current_Balance
+- Name: Current_Balance
--description: it shows the current balance, it can be always updated(the user can add the balance es:salary, but it can't remove,it must use the expense)
+- Description: it shows the current balance, it can be always updated(the user can add the balance es:salary, but it can't remove,it must use the expense)
--Attributes:
+- Attributes:

 Class :
 - Name of class : Item;